 The Ryobi 2 in 1 Petrol Grass Cutter is our top pick for the best petrol strimmer.
 As you would expect, this strimmer packs a lot of power into a durable, reliable and lightweight tool.

 The strimmer features a 43cm cutting area which makes it ideal for strimming larger areas.
-You get a 2.4mm bump feed line with a “Reel Easy Head” for faster line refills which will enable you to spend more time cutting and less time on maintenance.
+You get a 2.4mm bump feed line head with a “Reel Easy Head” for faster line refills which will enable you to spend more time cutting and less time on maintenance.

 Our favourite feature is Ryobi’s “ONE+ EasyStart” system which makes it very easy to start the strimmer motor without the use of a pull cord.
 The feature alone will attract many buyers as pull cords can put gardeners off using petrol strimmers and other garden tools.

 The Ryobi is a fantastic low emission strimmer which is a great choice for any gardener.
 You can see just how much people like it by taking a look at customer reviews.

 McCulloch Trimmac Petrol Grass Strimmer

 The McCulloch Trimmac Strimmer is a great alternative to our winner and is worthy of consideration.
 The strimmer’s 25cc petrol engine has a power output of 0.6kW which makes cutting through thick brush and overgrown grass quick and easy.
-Perfect for large gardens and those which need a lot of maintenance.
+Perfect for large gardens and those which need a lot of garden maintenance.

 Despite the amount of power available, this strimmer is designed to be user friendly for even novice gardeners.
 The “Tap ‘n’ Go” system makes it easy to feed more line through the strimmer head by taping it on the ground and the motor’s filters can be accessed without any tools for easy replacement and cleaning.